 Evidence: Policy and Procedure manual, documented weekly case notes, on site job coaching

 - Employment Forms and New Hire Paperwork: This program is an employment program and participants learn to fill out and familiarize themselves with new hire paperwork such as the I-9 and W-4 forms during the Intake Meeting before participants start in the program.

 Evidence: Completion of W-4 form and I-9 form

-A three year CARF Accreditation was awarded to Goodwill for this program in 2018 which is official recognition that the organization is guided by internationally recognized service standards and best practices.
+A three year CARF Accreditation was awarded to Goodwill for this program in 2018 and 2021 which is official recognition that the organization is guided by internationally recognized service standards and best practices.

 DRS Supported Employment Scope of Services

 Goodwill’s Supported Employment Program (SEP) is a supported work program operated by Goodwill Industries.
 Supported Employment is a service designed to assist adults with the most significant disabilities to obtain and retain employment through the use of effective ongoing support services.